peter-stoyanov/Python/README.md

 # Python
-All labs and assignments from the [Python Fundamentals] course at www.softuni.bg
+- All labs and assignments from the [Python Fundamentals] course at www.softuni.bg
+- Other Python-related tasks